Illuminati (comics): Time Runs Out and Secret Wars

 The Avengers and the Illuminati learned Hank Pym had discovered that the Beyonders are responsible for the Universe Incursions that have been plaguing the Multiverse and that they annihilated the Cosmic entities in the entire Multiverse.

-When the final incursion occurs during the Secret Wars storyline, resulting in all realities collapsing into one Earth, Mister Fantastic and the Black Panther survive the incursion in a specially-designed 'life pod' along with a few other heroes, while Strange comes through the incursion while assuming a role as Doctor Doom's 'sheriff', aiding Doom in ruling the new 'Battleworld' created from the multiple realities.
+When the final incursion occurs during the Secret Wars storyline, resulting in all realities collapsing into one Earth, Mister Fantastic and the Black Panther survive the incursion in a specially designed 'life pod' along with a few other heroes, while Strange comes through the incursion while assuming a role as Doctor Doom's 'sheriff', aiding Doom in ruling the new 'Battleworld' created from the multiple realities.
 Meanwhile, Namor survived with the Cabal and the Ultimate Reed Richards when they escaped the Ultimate Marvel universe during the final incursion.
 Once the two groups were awoken on Battleworld, faced with the threat of Doom, Namor and Black Panther put aside their past issues to work together and gather weapons to oppose the god-level Doom after Strange sacrificed his life to send the heroes to safety.
 While Reed researched the source of Doom's power, Namor and T'Challa followed clues left by Strange to reassemble the Infinity Gauntlet (Strange having manipulated events so that Doom's castle was built in the one area where a complete set of Infinity Gems still existed), which T'Challa wielded against Doom in the final battle while Richards found a way to disrupt Doom's power and take it for himself to rebuild the multiverse.

+Ultimate Invasion

 Cabal

-The Cabal was a more villainous and antiheroic counterpart of the Illuminati consisting of the supervillains and anti-heroes Norman Osborn, Doctor Doom, Hood, Loki, Emma Frost and Namor.
+The Cabal was a more villainous and antiheroic counterpart of the Illuminati consisting of the supervillains and anti-heroes Norman Osborn, Doctor Doom, Hood, Loki, Emma Frost, Magneto, and Namor.

-Namor later forms a second incarnation of the Cabal to combat incursions which consists of himself, Thanos, Maximus the Mad, Terrax, Black Swan, and Black Order members Corvus Glaive and Proxima Midnight.
+Namor later forms a second incarnation of the Cabal to combat incursions which consists of himself, Thanos, Maximus, Terrax, Black Swan, and Black Order members Corvus Glaive and Proxima Midnight.

 Hood's Illuminati

 As part of the All-New, All-Different Marvel event, Hood creates his version of the Illuminati to acquire power and become part of the "big leagues" of the supervillains.
 Besides Hood, the members consist of a rebuilt Black Ant (a Life Model Decoy of Eric O'Grady that was created by Father), Sylvie Lushton (the current Enchantress), Mad Thinker, Thunderball and Titania.

-During the Avengers: Standoff! storyline, Hood and Titania raid Pleasant Hill to retrieve Absorbing Man when Baron Helmut Zemo and Fixer restore the memories of the inmates there.
+During the Avengers: Standoff! storyline, Hood and Titania raid Pleasant Hill to retrieve Absorbing Man when Helmut Zemo and Fixer restore the memories of the inmates there.
 Absorbing Man sides with the Illuminati as they plan their revenge on S.H.I.E.L.D. with other recruited prisoners such as Whirlwind.

+Killuminati

+The New Avengers vol. 5 #1 (June 2025) introduces the Killuminati, a group of evil clones of the original Illuminati members who were created by the Jackal.
+Members of the Killuminati include Bolt (Black Bolt), Mister Ourobouros (Mister Fantastic), Guru Strange (Doctor Strange), Professor X-Tinction (Charles Xavier), Luke Charles (Black Panther), Iron Apex (Iron Man), and Imperius Rex (Namor).